 Also, feel free to pitch me! ????

-Jennye Garibaldi is an acquisitions for New Harbinger Publications.
+Jennye Garibaldi is an acquisitions editor for New Harbinger Publications.